davesnx/styled-ppx/README.md

 # re-styled-ppx

-**styled** is the ppx that enables *CSS-in-Reason*.
+**styled-pxx** is the ppx that enables *CSS-in-Reason*.

-Allows you to create React Components with style definitions with CSS that doesn't rely on a specific DSL and keeps type-safety with great error messages.Build on top of [bs-emotion](https://github.com/ahrefs/bs-emotion), it allows you to style apps quickly, performant and as you always done it.
+Allows you to create **React Components** with style definitions with CSS that don't rely on a specific DSL and keeps type-safety with great error messages.
+Build on top of [bs-emotion](https://github.com/ahrefs/bs-emotion), it allows you to style apps quickly, performant and as you always done it.

 > ⚠️ **Early stage** This ppx is in a early stage.
 Meaning that it doesn't support full functionality as [emotion](https://emotion.sh) or [styled-components](https://styled-components.com/).

-> But you can safely use it, as it woudn't break any existing code.
+> But you can safely use it, as it woudn't break any existing code in further releases.
 > In case you want to know more, take a look at the [ROADMAP](./ROADMAP.md), or feel free to chat on Discord: @davesnx#5641

 ## Motivation
-I love CSS and comming from the JavaScript world, writing React code with styled-components.
+I love CSS and I'm comming from the JavaScript world, writing React code with styled-components.
 I found it, one of the best combos to write scalable frontend applications and wasn't a reality in ReasonML/OCaml.

-Saw a few people asking for it as well (on [Discord](https://discordapp.com/channels/235176658175262720/235176658175262720), [reasonml.chat](https://reasonml.chat) or twitter) So I took the time to create it with help from [@jchavarri](https://github.com/jchavarri).
+As well, saw a few people asking for it ([a](https://reasonml.chat/t/idiomatic-way-to-bind-to-styled-components/886) [f](https://reasonml.chat/t/styled-components-possible/554)[e](https://reasonml.chat/t/styling-solutions-reasonreact-as-of-aug-18/958)[w](https://reasonml.chat/t/options-and-best-practices-for-styling-in-reasonreact/261) [t](https://twitter.com/lyovson/status/1233397294311100417) [i](https://discord.gg/byjdYFH) [m](https://discord.gg/byjdYFH) [e](https://discord.gg/byjdYFH) [s](https://discord.gg/byjdYFH)).
+So I took the time to create it with help from [@jchavarri](https://github.com/jchavarri) 🙌.

 ## Usage
-`re-styled-ppx` implements a ppx that transforms `[%styled]` extensions into [bs-emotion](https://github.com/ahrefs/bs-emotion) APIs.
+`re-styled-ppx` implements a ppx that transforms `[%styled]` extensions into [bs-emotion](https://github.com/ahrefs/bs-emotion) calls, that does all the CSS-in-JS that provides [emotion](https://emotion.sh).

-How you write the components:
+This is how you write components in ReasonML:
 ```re
 module Component = [%styled "display: flex"];